ponderng/Sidequests/_drafts/HackTheBox-Registry.md

   Hostname registry.htb
 {% endhighlight %}

-So with this we should be able to log into the SSH service on port 22 of registry.htb.
+So with this, we should be able to log into the SSH service on port 22 of registry.htb.
 However, when trying to add the private key, we're presented with the passphrase request.
-Unfortunately my password cracking tools weren't able to crack that passphrase, so avoid diving down that rabbit hole.
+Unfortunately, my password cracking tools weren't able to crack that passphrase, so avoid diving down that rabbit hole.

 {% highlight plain_text %}
 ~/htb/registry ᐅ ssh-add ./bolt_rsa